 # Ownershipsudo chown $(stat -f '%Su' /dev/console):wheel /Users/Shared/Enhancements

-Quick Summary: The global LaunchDaemon montitors the shared trigger location.
-As soon as this location is modified by the LaunchAgent, the LaunchDaemon searches for a predefined set of Siri Processes and terminates them if it finds them.
+Quick Summary: The global LaunchDaemon monitors the shared trigger location.
+When this location is modified by the LaunchAgent, the LaunchDaemon responds by scanning for a predefined list of Siri-related processes and executing a script to terminate them.

-In oder to terminate a process via the commandline, we first have to know which process we are looking for.
-We already identified the following processes when we searched Siri and assistantd with the Activity Monitor after we tried to disable Siri in our System Settings:
+To terminate a process via the command line, we first need to know what we’re looking for.
+Using Activity Monitor, we identified the following Siri-related processes after attempting to disable Siri through System Settings:

-For example this command checks if assistantd is running and attempts to terminate it, if it can find it:
+For example, the following command checks if assistantd is currently running, and if so, attempts to terminate it:

 sh -c "if pgrep assistantd; then kill -9 $(pgrep assistantd); fi;"